Russia Tests Third Anti-Satellite Missile This Year

-In 1995, Mr. Flurry wrote an article titled “America’s Achilles’ Heel,” referencing de Courcy’s warnings about America’s cyber vulnerability.
-Mr. Flurry said those warnings brought to mind a prophecy in Ezekiel 7.
+In 1999, Mr. Flurry wrote an article titled “America’s Achilles’ Heel,” referencing de Courcy’s warnings about America’s cyber vulnerability.
+In an updated version of that article in 2005, Mr. Flurry said those warnings brought to mind a prophecy in Ezekiel 7.
 Verses 1 through 3 of this chapter show that this prophecy is about “the land of Israel” in the time of “the end.”
 This means mainly the modern-day United States and Britain, which you can prove by requesting and carefully reading our free book The United States and Britain in Prophecy.

 Ezekiel 7 is mainly about a time just ahead when God will punish these nations if they refuse to turn to Him.
 Verse 14 makes a remarkably specific statement about the condition the U.S. and Britain will find themselves in as a result of that punishment: “They have blown the trumpet, even to make all ready; but none goeth to the battle: for my wrath is upon all the multitude thereof.”

 Mr. Flurry explains how this connects to de Courcy’s warnings:

 America is the greatest superpower this world has ever known.
 But we have a very vulnerable point in our military—our own Achilles’ heel. …